ExplicITConsulting/set-outlooksignatures.com/details.en.md

 ## 11. Simulation mode
 Simulation mode is enabled when the parameter `SimulateUser` is passed to the software.
 It answers the question `"What will the signatures look like for user A, when Outlook is configured for the mailboxes X, Y and Z?"`.

 Simulation mode is useful for content creators and admins, as it allows to simulate the behavior of the software and to inspect the resulting signature files before going live.
-Such a dry-run is not only useful for running tests in the production environment without affecting anyone, it also supports problem analysis.
+Such a dry-run is not only very helpful for running tests in the production environment without affecting anyone, it also greatly supports problem analysis.

 In simulation mode, Outlook registry entries are not considered and nothing is changed in Outlook and Outlook web.
 The template files are handled just as during a real script run, but the signatures are only saved to the folder defined by the `AdditionalSignaturePath` parameter.

 `SimulateUser` is a mandatory parameter for simulation mode.
 This value replaces the currently logged-in user.
 Use a logon name in the format 'Domain\User' or a Universal Principal Name (UPN, looks like an email address, but is not neecessarily one).